 Does my health insurance cover acupuncture?

-We accept all health insurance and workers’ compensation for patients who have acupuncture coverage benefits.
+We accept all health and workers’ compensation insurances (except Anthem BCBS) for patients who have acupuncture coverage benefits.
 We recommend you call your insurance company first to make sure that your benefits cover acupuncture.
 Please clarify with your insurance what co-pay or co-insurance you would need to pay at each visit.

-We are an in-network provider with following health insurance:
+We are an in-network provider with following health insurances: